 Platelets are cells that flow into the blood and fix together when they recognize damage to the blood vessels.
 When you get cut or wounded, these platelets bind together to the site of the damaged vessel and at this moment causing a blood clot.
 One thing is sure about platelets – they stop your wound from bleeding.

 Platelets are the smallest of all the blood cells, and they can be only seen with the aid of a microscope.
 From the name itself, they are shaped like a plate.
-A blood vessel will send a signal when these substances are damaged.
+A blood vessel will send a signal when these structures are damaged.
 When the platelets received the signal, they will immediately respond and take action by traveling to the area and transforming into their “lively” formation.
 Platelets make contact with the damaged blood vessels; platelets will then grow long tentacles and then look like an octopus or spider.

 A normal platelet count that a human body should have ranged from 150,000 to 450,000 platelets per microliter of the blood.
 In some cases where there are too many platelets that is more than 450,000 platelets, the condition is called, thrombocytosis; and having few platelets less than 150,000 is known as the thrombocytopenia.
 You can get your platelet count from a blood test known as the complete blood count (CBC).